parisepigenetics/dockerfiles/README.md

 Dockerfiles
 ===========

-This repository contains Dockerfile used to make Docker images used at Genomic Paris Centre.
+This repository contains Dockerfile used to make Docker images used at Paris Epigenetics.